-Different industries call for different needs.
-Numerous options present themselves when choosing HR as a career choice – IT, Manufacturing, E-commerce, to name a few.
+Different industries call for different skills.
+Many options present themselves when choosing HR as a career choice – IT, Manufacturing, E-commerce, to name a few.
 So how do/should HR specialists opt for a specific industry?

 "It depends upon where they (as HRs) are in their self-awareness journey," said Kyra Sutton.
 "Those that are more self-aware might want to work in industry-specific or company-specific roles."

 The role of HR is becoming more accustomed to modernization, as the trend toward a digital workplace is growing in India.
 "Technology will play a huge role in managing the distributed workforces in the coming times” states India Today.
 “Companies must emphasise adapting advanced HR technologies,” it further adds, “leverage (HR tech) to their advantage, strengthen workforce abilities, ensure data security, and improve employee experiences.”

 With the advancement of HR technology, the importance of HCM in India is gaining attention.
 Some of the great HR experts in India's HR community, across varied sectors, have well-defined leadership, talent management, employee retention, and other modern essentials of the ideal Human Capital role.

 Top influential HR experts in India across different industries

 Hiring for the automotive industry needs to bridge the talent gap by sourcing fresh talent from campuses.
 Talent sourcing has, for over a decade, been one of the most daunting challenges for the HR experts in India.

 Capt.
 Pranav Prasoon Thakur